How to convert Figma designs to code with Cursor AI

 One of the biggest challenges design teams and web developers face is turning Figma designs into responsive, professional-looking web pages that remain faithful to the original vision.

-Designers can now easily convert their Figma designs into code and create fully functional websites without needing in-depth knowledge of HTML, CSS or JavaScript.
+With a little bit of knowledge and comfort with the AI-powered IDEs, graphic artists can now easily convert their Figma designs into code and create fully functional websites without in-depth knowledge of HTML, CSS or JavaScript.

 Converting Figma designs to code